Aropha/get-chemical-smiles-by-cas-or-name/README.md

 Here we have a few sets of codes that you can use to find chemical SMILES strings (structures) if you already know the CAS numbers or the names of your chemicals.
 Although there are many sources available for us to get SMILES strings, mostly they will not cover all your chemicals if you have a lot.
 In such cases, checking multiple sources/databases becomes necessary.

-In this repo, we present four ways to obtain SMILES strings, the first one being using an available Python library called `cirpy`, while the second to the fourth ones being three very popular websites that are built on very large databases, including http://cactus.nci.nih.gov/, https://echa.europa.eu/, and http://www.ambinter.com/.
+In this repo, we present four ways to obtain SMILES strings, the first one being using an available Python library called `CIRpy`, while the second to the fourth ones being three very popular websites that are built on very large databases, including http://cactus.nci.nih.gov/, https://echa.europa.eu/, and http://www.ambinter.com/.

-Please find all the codes in one single JupyterNotebook called **`get-chemical-smiles-by-cas-or-name.ipynb`** for details.
+Please find all the codes in one single JupyterNotebook called **`get-chemical-smiles-by-cas-or-name.ipynb`** in the `code` folder for details.

 ## Python library `CIRpy`